Pension Bible

 Old legacy personal pensionVariableFrequently 1%+, often worth transferring

 The single biggest shift in the UK pension market over the last decade has been the rise of flat-fee SIPP platforms.
-Interactive Investor charges £5.99/month flat, which on a £100,000 pot is roughly 0.07% — about a fifth of what most workplace defaults charge.
-Vanguard charges 0.15% capped at £375/year, which means anything above £250,000 effectively becomes flat at the £375 ceiling.
-AJ Bell's Lifetime SIPP and Hargreaves Lansdown's tiered structure work similarly.
+Interactive Investor's Core plan is £5.99/month for portfolios up to £100,000 (about 0.07% on a £100k pot, the cap); above £100,000 the Plus plan kicks in at £14.99/month (about 0.18% on £100k, falling to 0.04% on £500k).
+Vanguard charges 0.15% capped at £375/year, which means anything above £250,000 effectively becomes flat at the £375 ceiling — though there's now a £4/month minimum for accounts under £32k.
+The AJ Bell SIPP and Hargreaves Lansdown's tiered structure work similarly.
 For pots above around £100,000, flat-fee platforms are usually significantly cheaper than percentage-fee alternatives.

 How to find what you're actually paying